sdevikar/cpp/basics/notes/C++.md

 }
 ```

-## Friend functions and automatic casting:
+## Friend functions and automatic casting

 - Suppose you have a public friend function declared and defined in the base class:
   - This friend function will have access to the private members of the base class